 Components of the four-year Undergraduate programme

-Our four-year bachelor’s degree programme allows the opportunity to experience the full range of holistic and multidisciplinary education in addition to a focus on chosen Major and Minor.
+Our four-year bachelor’s degree programme allows the opportunity to experience the full range of holistic and multidisciplinary liberal education in addition to a focus on chosen Major and Minor.

 We also want to provide the learner with a flexible curricular structure that will enable creative combinations of disciplines for study, thereby creating new avenues for both work opportunities and higher education pathways.